SilkRose/Pony/stories/dehorned-dewinged/dehorned-dewinged.md

 Before she could continue, more memories forced their way into her stream of thought.

 A heavy spell being cast on me, over and over.

+Being sedated but still awake.

+Wings pulled apart as the buzzing got closer and closer.

+Flesh tearing and bone crunching.

+Trying to scream but being unable to move.

+Wings twitching on the ground.

+Pinkie clenched her sides, her memory unlocking a hidden pain.

+She cried out from unrelenting pain, reliving every detail of her wings being detached.

+"No, no. This can't be real."

+The memories continued, unimpeded.

+A metal saw grinding against my skull.

+The most torturing headache ever experienced.

+Her skull being split open.

+The skin being peeled back.

+Her horn being ground down to nothing.

+A sander removing any trace of a horn ever existed.

+Every last connection from the brain to the horn, cut.

+Pinkie recoiled in pain, her head experiencing the pain from all that time ago.

+She screams a most horrific gut-wrenching wail.

+"Make it stop!"

+The pain only grew as she writhed on the floor.